mysteryhunt/puzzle-www/README.md

 To edit a page, **do not edit the HTML directly**.
 Instead, edit the markdown file under the `src` directory.

+The `src` directory should never have any non-markdown files.
+It should all go in the top-level directory.

 - To install dependencies, run `pip install markdown`.
 - To build the site, run `python3 build.py`.
 - To test the site on your computer, run `python3 build.py watch`.
 It will open a server at [http://localhost:8000/](http://localhost:8000/), which you can open in your browser to view the site.
 The script will update the files of the website every second.